-Students wishing to graduate with Honors distinctions in either Biology (BIOL), Microbiology (MICR), Zoology (ZOOL), or Molecular and Cellular Biology (BMCB) must take 21 credit hours of Honors courses meeting the following minimum requirements in addition to those listed in their degree plans:
+Students wishing to graduate with Honors distinctions in either Biology (BIOL), Microbiology (MICR), Zoology (ZOOL), Molecular and Cellular Biology (BMCB), or Neuroscience (NRSC) must take 21 credit hours of Honors courses meeting the following minimum requirements in addition to those listed in their degree plans:

 2. Required Honors Research

 All Biology Honors students are expected to complete at least two semesters of undergraduate research for Honors credit.
 In reality, most students should anticipate spending more than two semesters to develop the necessary expertise to conduct productive research.
 Biology Honors students should therefore begin making plans to participate in research during their freshman year.

 Honors students can begin research at any time they are ready, but a reasonable research timetable would be:

 Freshman Year: Think about your interests and gather information on research opportunities.
 Peruse the Biology Department’s Undergraduate research webpage to learn about research opportunities and attend one of the undergraduate research workshops presented by Dr. Kathy Ryan, Biology Undergraduate Research Coordinator.

 Sophomore Year: Meet with faculty and discuss potential research projects.
 Decide on a laboratory and initiate a research project.
 It is not necessary to take Honors credit for your first research semester.
 Many students use their first research semester to gain a firm idea of their project’s goals and methods, taking 491 Honors credit in subsequent semesters.

 Junior Year: Conduct research under the mentorship of faculty, graduate students, and research staff.